FAQs

 When do I need to take Independent Legal Advice?

-Banks and other lending institutions generally require people to take Independent Legal Advice (ILA) in the following situations, although note that this is not a comprehensive list:-
+Banks and other lending institutions generally require people to take Independent Legal Advice in the following situations, although note that this is not a comprehensive list:-

 - Where you live at a Property, or intend to do so, as an adult occupier who is not listed as a borrower on the mortgage.
 The lender will require you to sign a form confirming that you will vacate the Property if they repossess, and waiving any financial interest you may have in the mortgaged Property.
 Different lenders have different names for the forms they want signed, but these forms are often known as “Occupier’s Waiver” or “Deed of Consent” or “Deed of Postponement”.